 Changing self-talk is a crucial part of making gains in changing poor self-image, managing anxiety, and almost every other aspect of our lives.
+So let’s talk about self talk.
 It is important to stop and take note of what it is you are telling yourself.
 This can be a very difficult thing to change, so here are two important ideas to keep in mind about making changes in your self-talk.

 Facts and Feelings